Sukkur District: History

-By the 12th Century Rohri and Sukkur had been incorporated in dominion of the Bhati Rajputs.
 The East India Company occupied Sindh in 1843.
 They formed three districts in Sindh administratively: Hyderabad, Karachi and Shikarpur.

 In 1883 British Government shifted the district headquarter from Shikarpur to Sukkur and in 1901 again British Government shifted the district status from Shikarpur to Sukkur.

 In 1904, the Pano Akil mahal was converted into a taluka of Sukkur District.

 At the time of Pakistan's independence in 1947, Sukkur district comprised approximately 200,000 inhabitants, mostly engaged in agricultural pursuits and fishing industry.
 Over time, Sukkur has seen a moderate rise in population (2 to 2.5% per annum) as compared to Pakistan's, except in late 1960s and early 70s, when population growth rate reached 4.43% (1972 census) due to internal migration and establishment of some large bridges on river Indus.